occlum/occlum/docs/readthedocs/docs/source/tools/toolchains.md

 By default Occlum uses Dragonwell JDK11 as the default JDK.
 Thus `occlum-java` and `occlum-javac` (provided in the Docker image path **/opt/occlum/toolchains/jvm/bin/**) use Dragonwell JDK11.

-Besides the musl-libc based JDK (less memory footprint), glibc based JDK are also supproted.
+Besides the musl-libc based JDK (less memory footprint), glibc based JDK are also supported.
 Users are free to change to other JDK version by setting the `JAVA_HOME` to point to the installation directory of OpenJDK and copying it into Occlum instance.

 ### musl-gcc